peter88213/nv_writer/README.md

 - Launch *nv_typewriter_v0.1.0.pyz* by double-clicking (Windows desktop),
 - or execute `python nv_typewriter_v0.1.0.pyz` (Windows), resp. `python3 nv_typewriter_v0.1.0.pyz` (Linux) on the command line.

-#### Important
+> [!IMPORTANT]

-Many web browsers recognize the download as an executable file and offer to open it immediately.
+> Many web browsers recognize the download as an executable file and offer to open it immediately.
-This starts the installation under Windows.
+> This starts the installation under Windows.
+>

-However, depending on your security settings, your browser may initially  refuse  to download the executable file.
+> However, depending on your security settings, your browser may
+> initially  refuse  to download the executable file.
-In this case, your confirmation or an additional action is required.
+> In this case, your confirmation or an additional action is required.
-If this is not possible, you have the option of downloading the zip file.
+> If this is not possible, you have the option of downloading
+> the zip file.

 ### Alternative: Zip file